Glyphack/Glyphack/content/now.md

 This is my now page, which lists what I'm thinking and working on right now.
 If you are not familiar with [now pages](https://nownownow.com/about), consider creating one.

-Updated April 29th, 2024 from Amsterdam.
+Updated Jun 30th, 2024 from Amsterdam.

 ## Release Enderpy Python Type Checker

+Update 30-06-2024: Daniel Woznicki, a new contributor joined the project.

 I'm so interested in developer tools, so interested that I decided to build a tool myself.
 The goal is to be faster than other type checkers.